 Deb is one who sweats.
 It is true.

-The slightest movements causes me to break out in beads of the stuff.
+The slightest movements cause me to break out in beads of the stuff.
 It is not long until it is dripping down my back and my clothes are completely soaked.

 We have learned the hard way to bring a change of clothes up to the summit with us.
 Wearing wet clothes in cold temperatures is not fun and in the past, I have sat for hours shivering in my wet clothing.